mackenziekbrooks/dci102-f18-humanities-data/slides/dci102-f18-day1.md

 Unit 0 / Reclaim Hosting

-# Wordpress installation
+# WordPress installation

 Unit 0 / Activities / Activity 2

 # For Tuesday
-* Get familiar with Wordpress.
+* Get familiar with WordPress.
 Try changing your theme or adding pages/posts.
 * Complete readings as listed on the schedule.